 Remember – create one map for each day of your expedition!

-Simply scroll through the map and find your preferred start point.
+Simply scroll through the map, find your preferred start point & click on it.

 Creating a route: